tenzir/tenzir/changelog/unreleased/features/1714--vast-endpoint-from-environment.md

-It's now possible to configure the VAST endpoint via environment variables by setting `VAST_ENDPOINT`.
-The setting gets merged with the following precedence:
+It's now possible to configure the VAST endpoint as an environment variable by setting `VAST_ENDPOINT`.
+This has higher precedence than setting `vast.endpoint` in configuration files, but lower precedence than passing `--endpoint=` on the command-line.
-1. CLI argument
-2. Environment variables
-3. Config files
-4. Defaults